Hasner Law | News | June 1, 2020

 Because the virus is airborne and is easily transmitted, being able to pinpoint the exact moment and location of when you became infected with COVID-19 would be difficult.

-If you have COVID-19 and feel you may have been infected while working, your best option is to hire an attorney who specializes in workers’ compensation claims.
+If you have COVID-19 and feel you may have been infected while working, your best option is to hire an experienced Savannah workers’ compensation attorney who specializes in these types of claims.